Conways Station (Revoked)

 Project Information:

-Conways Station (Revoked) was a Savanna Fire Management project located on the Conways pastoral lease in the Roper Gulf region of the Northern Territory.
-The project area, covering approximately 96,866 hectares, sits roughly 140km southeast of Katherine (approx. 180km by road) and shares borders with Arnhem Land and Kakadu National Park.
-Registered in January 2015, the project operated for over eight years before being voluntarily revoked in September 2023.
+Conways Station (Revoked) was a Savanna Fire Management project located on the Conways Station pastoral lease in the Roper Gulf region of the Northern Territory.
+The project area, covering approximately 96,866 hectares, is situated roughly 180km east of the major regional hub of Katherine and borders Arnhem Land and Kakadu National Park.
+Registered in January 2015 and revoked in September 2023, the project was originally managed by Country Carbon Pty Ltd before transferring to Conway Country Corp Pty Ltd.